Ignite-Laboratories/Enigmaneering/enigma1/E1S3 - Breadcrumbs.md

     [ 1 0 1 1 1 1 0 ] [ 0 ]

 This value will _always_ be the same bit length as the original information if you take it _all the way across the index._ In reality, many values reach a '0' delta value long before the end!
-We'll circle back to that in a second.
-Now, please take notice of the behavior of the delta value's _bit length_.
+We'll circle back to that in a second, for now please take notice of the behavior of the delta value's _bit length_.
 Not only does the value _dramatically_ drop in a couple of steps, the bit length often yields an overall reduction when you include the pathway's bits.

     Detla Value | Bit Length | Overall Length